September 3, 2021

 The best thing about it: free admission

 Motorworld München is now the ninth location of the multi-award-winning Motorworld Group, the world’s largest brand-neutral sports car and classic car centre.
-Every visitor can experience hundreds of sensational vehicles free of charge, at present by wearing a mask and in compliance with the hygiene and distancing rules.
+Every visitor can experience hundreds of sensational vehicles free of charge.

 Monday to Saturday: 7.30 a.m. to 10 p.m.